-If you’re drowning in credit card debt, you may feel like there’s no life raft in sight.
-But in reality, you do have options to help you get out of debt — including credit card debt forgiveness.
-When your credit card debt is forgiven, your debt isn’t totally erased, but you can end up paying less than you owe.
+If you’re overwhelmed by credit card debt, you might consider credit card debt forgiveness, which can involve paying less than you owe.
 This type of credit forgiveness is rare, however, and it usually comes with some financial consequences.

 What Is Credit Card Debt Forgiveness?

-Credit card debt forgiveness is when a portion of your credit card debt is effectively washed away.
+Credit card debt forgiveness occurs when a portion of your credit card debt is effectively erased.
 However, this rarely happens.
 And when it does, it usually comes at a high cost.

 When you don’t pay your credit card bill for an extended time, the credit card company may sell your debt to a debt collector.
 At this point, the debt collector will reach out to try to get you to repay all or a portion of the debt you owe.
 However, if you agree to repay a portion of your debt, they may forgive the rest, resulting in credit debt forgiveness.